Nelly Tchayem

-Nelly Tchayem (born 4 August 1983 at Lille) is a French athlete, who specializes in the triple jump.
+Nelly Tchayem (born 4 August 1983 in Lille) is a French athlete specializing in the triple jump.

 Biography

-She won two French National Championships titles in the triple jump: one in outdoor in 2010 and one indoors in 2003.
+She won two French Athletics Championships titles in the triple jump: one outdoors in 2010 and one indoors in 2003.

+Tchayem was convinced to join the UTEP Miners track and field team by her friend Mickaël Hanany, who she had known since she was 14 years old.
+She became an All-American for the team, placing 3rd in the triple jump at the 2008 NCAA Division I Outdoor Track and Field Championships.